 First, remove any sickly-looking leaves with sharp pruning shears (see our pruning tips below).
 Next, lay the plant on its side and gently remove the pot.
 Assess root damage and remove rotted sections.
 Rotted roots are brown and soft, healthy roots are white and firm.
 Remove as much of the old soil as possible, then repot in fresh, well-draining potting soil (see our repotting tips below).
 Water with root rot formula, following all the watering tips listed above — the most important being that you allow the soil to dry out before the next watering.
 If it's time, fertilize as normal (see fertilizing tips below).

 How and When to Fertilize

 If you bought your FLF in the spring or summer, fertilize once a month with a fertilizer that has a 3:1:2 ratio of nitrogen-phosphorus-potassium (or NPK for short).
-While that may sound intimidating, you can easily buy this fertilizer premade for less than $20 online.
+While that may sound intimidating, you can easily buy this fertilizer premade for $21 online.
 Simply mix the fertilizer into your watering can according to package instructions and water like normal throughout the spring and summer.
 No need to fertilize in the fall and winter when the plant is dormant.

 Pruning and Shaping

 You’ve probably seen two kinds of fiddle leaf figs — the tall, tree-like type with a long, bare trunk, and the short bushy type with leaves that start at the base.
 These are the same plant, but one has been manipulated through pruning and shaping.
 If you want to shape your plant, do so in the spring when it has plenty of time and energy to regrow.
 It takes 18 months to get a fiddle to where you want it, so patience is key.